Questions? We're here for you.

 Learn how Agrace's adult day care services can help you care for an elderly loved one.

 The Agrace Adult Day Center is a bright, safe, supportive place for seniors to have engaging care and companionship on weekdays.
 It is open Monday through Friday, from 7:30 a.m. to 5:30 p.m.
-This freestanding center is centrally located at 1702 W. Beltline Highway in Madison, with easy access from the Fish Hatchery Road and Todd Drive exits on the Beltline.
+We are centrally located at 1702 W. Beltline Highway in Madison, with easy access from the Fish Hatchery Road and Todd Drive exits from the Beltline (Hwy 12/18).

 The Center is certified by the Wisconsin Department of Health Services’ Division of Quality Assurance.
 It is open to all seniors who are in need of companionship and help with daily activities.

 Each day, we engage seniors in activities that can help slow the progression of dementia and reduce cognitive decline.
 This compassionate, direct care gives a much-needed break to our clients’ family caregivers.
 So, even when you cannot be home with them, your loved one can still enjoy:

 Other services, such as showers and foot care, are offered for an additional charge.

 Sample Activity Schedule at the Agrace Adult Day Center

 Designated members of our staff are trained to administer clients’ medications from the written order of their doctor/primary health care provider.
 All medications given are documented for family members’ reference.

 The Agrace Adult Day Center is for older adults who cannot or choose not to stay alone all day.
 They may live alone, with family members or in assisted living—but appreciate the reassurance and support of having others with them throughout the day.